-1.1 Where possible, the Business Associate should avoid using recruitment agencies, and instead recruit workers directly.
-If using a third party, the Business Associate should work with a government registered recruitment agency where possible.

-1.2 Business Associates are recommended to develop their own referral mechanisms for new recruitment, whereby existing workers can refer friends or family for recruitment opportunities, where possible.
+- 1.1 Where possible, the Business Associate should avoid using recruitment agencies, and instead recruit workers directly.
+If using a third party, the Business Associate should work with a government registered recruitment agency where possible. - 1.2 Business Associates are recommended to develop their own referral mechanisms for new recruitment, whereby existing workers can refer friends or family for recruitment opportunities, where possible.
 Any referral mechanism should include clear guidance to existing workers.
 A referral mechanism could assist in eliminating the use of brokers, where it is common practice for recruitment fees to be issued and there is a lack of transparency in the information provided to workers.
-This will contribute to significant risk reduction for new workers, especially regarding fees being paid in their country of origin.

-1.3 The Business Associate should have clear contracts with any recruitment agency they use, and ensure that the recruitment agency is required to, and does, adhere to the the recruitment agency all legally allowed fees.
+This will contribute to significant risk reduction for new workers, especially regarding fees being paid in their country of origin. - 1.3 The Business Associate should have clear contracts with any recruitment agency they use, and ensure that the recruitment agency is required to, and does, adhere to Burberry's Ethical Trading Code of Conduct and this Policy.
+The Business Associate will pay the recruitment agency all legally allowed fees.
 The Business Associate should also keep copies of contracts between each party (e.g. agent and sub-agent(s)).